Ratnesh-Rajput/Gesture-Control-System/README.md

-# Hand controller: control cars 🚗 using hands, in Games
+# Gesture controller:

 This project uses the Python OpenCV module to detect hand gestures.
-By using computer vision techniques, the program captures the movements of the user's hand and translates them into corresponding actions in the game.
-This allows the user to drive the car, change directions, and perform other actions simply by moving their hand in front of the camera.
+By using computer vision techniques, the program captures the movements of the user's hand (& ***proposed:*** translates them into corresponding actions in the game), after that it translates those actions to direction keys(***WASD***).